Annie Buller: Political organizing

 Arising from efforts in the Montreal Labour College, Buller became a co-founder of the Communist Party of Canada in Montreal."
-In August 1931, the Government of Canada made the Party illegal and sentenced eight Part leaders to a total of 37 years (an average 4-5 years each) in prison.
+In August 1931, the Government of Canada made the Party illegal and sentenced eight Party leaders to a total of 37 years (an average 4-5 years each) in prison.

 Buller ran for public office several times.
 In 1932 she ran for a Toronto City Council position as a Workers United Front candidate.
 In 1952, she ran as a Labor-Progressive Party candidate in St. Paul's and again in 1956 (at age 61) in Spadina Ward.

 After World War II, Buller continued to be involved in CPC activities such as the campaigns to roll back prices organized by National Women's Commission and the Housewives' Association.

 She remained active in the CPC until her retirement from her publication responsibilities in the late 1950s.
 In 1955, Buller and Guralnick visited the Soviet Union.
 She visited the Stalin auto plant in Moscow.
 Buller wrote that she was 'greatly impressed' by the organization of the plant's workers and their working conditions.

 During the 1960s, she was active in the Anti-Vietnam War movement.